chungimungi/BiGATOR/README.md

-# Attention-BiEncoders
+# Attention seeking Gated BiEncoder

-A custom 9M parameter BiEncoder evaluated and trained on the Lambada dataset.
+A custom Gated BiEncoder evaluated and trained on the Lambada dataset.